1hue/Blanket/README.md

 - **Beautiful compute shaders**
   - All of your meshes processed in parallel
-  - Same work not feasible on the CPU
+  - Same work would not be feasible on the CPU
 - **Logical split between "bake" and "update" stages**
   - No unnecessary work done at runtime
 - **Indirect dispatching of each compute pass**
   - No GPU-CPU roundtrip
-  - Use case: Pass A determines that there's X number of verts, then writes dispatch size for Pass B which only concerns itself with the X number of verts
+  - Use case: Pass `a` determines that there's `x` number of verts, writes dispatch size for Pass `b`, which then only concerns itself with verts `x`
 - **Smart workgroup layouts where possible**
-  - Work distributed logically across XYZ compute axes for better code readability
+  - Work distributed logically across `xyz` compute axes for better code readability
   - Workgroups sizes tailored to maximize wavefront occupancy (GPU utilization)
 - **Specialization constants**
   - Some params don't change, hence can be rolled into bytecode at compile-time for efficiency